JoeLollo21/rulette/README.md

 ## How to Play
 - Grab your friends (best played with 3-6 people).
-- Grab a writing utensil & a pack of sticky notes, paper, or notebook page(s).
+- Grab a writing utensil & a pack of sticky notes, paper, or notebook pages.
-- Have one person agree to be the game host.
+- Have one person agree to be the referee, to keep score and call out players who don't follow their rules.
+They get a RULE card with "Host the Game" on it.
 - Spin the virtual wheel.

 ### Card Types: